-S.B.
-5153 expands the state's existing definition of what entities constitute a "political committee" to include a newly proposed definition of "incidental committee," defined as "a person, except a candidate or an individual dealing with his or her own funds or property, not otherwise defined as a political committee but that may incidentally make a contribution or an expenditure in support of, or opposition to, any candidate or any ballot proposition in Washington, directly or through another political committee."
-The bill further explains that an "incidental committee may include, but is not limited to, any organization under Section 501(c) or 527 of the internal revenue code of 1986, or any subsequent corresponding internal revenue code of the United States, as amended from time to time."2
+H.B.
+2256 proposes a new definition of "incidental committee," defined as "any nonprofit organization not otherwise defined as a political committee but that may incidentally make a contribution or an expenditure in support of, or opposition to, any candidate or any ballot proposition in Washington, directly or through a political committee."

-As proposed in this bill, if an incidental committee - that by definition does not have the expectation of making a contribution or an expenditure in an election campaign, but may incidentally do so - makes an expenditure or contribution of \$25,000 in any election campaign for statewide office or statewide ballot initiative, or \$5,000 in any other election campaign in the state, it must file a statement of organization with the state and subject itself to functionally similar reporting requirements as a political committee - which, by definition, has "the expectation of receiving contributions or making expenditures in support of, or opposition to, any candidate or any ballot proposition in Washington."
-Essentially, the bill states that any organization that spends \$5,000 (or \$25,000 for statewide races) in an election campaign is a political committee, regardless of the character and scope of its other activities.
+As proposed in this bill, if an incidental committee - that as the very name suggests is not primarily engaged in political campaign activity, but may incidentally exercise its speech rights - makes vaguely defined "contributions" or "expenditures" of \$25,000 or more, it must file a statement of organization with the state and subject itself to functionally similar reporting requirements as a political committee - which, by definition, has "the expectation of receiving contributions or making expenditures in support of, or opposition to, any candidate or any ballot proposition in Washington."
+Essentially, the bill states that any organization that spends \$25,000 on poorly defined activities is a political committee, regardless of the character and scope of its other activities.
 This blurs the distinction between groups that exist for political purposes, and groups that do not, but happen to incidentally engage in political speech.
 Such a distinction is a bedrock principle of First Amendment law.

-By making no distinction between organizations that do and do not have a major purpose of influencing elections, S.B.
-5153 imposes significant reporting requirements on "incidental committees," by subjecting them to functionally similar reporting requirements as political committees, simply because they make expenditures of \$5,000 (or \$25,000).
+By making no distinction between organizations that do and do not have a major purpose of supporting or opposing the election of candidates or the passage of defeat of ballot measures, H.B.
+2256 imposes significant reporting requirements on "incidental committees," by subjecting them to functionally similar reporting requirements as political committees, simply because they make vaguely defined "contributions" or "expenditures" of \$25,000.
 This statutory scheme likely would not survive constitutional scrutiny, for the reasons given below.